All topics covered on this page are listed below just click on the title to go to the relevant topic:

 - Provide Proof – Itinerary and date/s of event/s for which funding is being applied for.

 - If salaries are being applied for, a copy of the proposed employment contract must also be supplied.
-NOTE: The signatures on the grant application form and resolution cannot be from the same person for which the salary you are applying for e.g if you applying for salary support for the General Manager then the General Manager cannot sign the grant application form or the resolution in support of the application.
+NOTE: The signatures on the online grant application form and resolution cannot be from the same person for which the salary you are applying for e.g if you applying for salary support for the General Manager then the General Manager cannot sign the grant application form or the resolution in support of the application.

 - Meeting minutes must also be received on official letterhead of the applicant organisation.